nikitakot/nestjs-boilerplate/article/article-devto.md

 This step is pretty much optional because you can use generated prisma client as it is in other modules/services etc. But making a prisma module will make it easier to configure or change something in the future.

-With NestJS CLI lets create prisma module and service.
+With NestJS CLI lets create prisma module and a service.
 CLI will automatically create files boilerplate and do initial module metadata setup for us.

 ```shell
 $ nest g module prisma